pagkly/Zed/Investopedia4/How to Interpret Financial Statements.md

 Primary expenses are incurred during the process of earning revenue from the primary activity of the business.
 Expenses include the [[cost of goods sold (COGS)]](https://www.investopedia.com/terms/c/cogs.asp), selling, general and administrative expenses (SG&A), depreciation or amortization, and research and development (R&D).
 Typical expenses include employee wages, sales commissions, and utilities such as electricity and transportation.

-Expenses that are linked to secondary activities include interest paid on loans or debt.
+Expenses that are linked to secondary activities include interest paid on loans or [[Debt|debt]].
 Losses from the sale of an asset are also recorded as expenses.

 The main purpose of the income statement is to convey details of profitability and the financial results of business activities.
 However, it can be very effective in showing whether sales or revenue is increasing when compared over multiple periods.
 Investors can also see how well a company's management is controlling expenses to determine whether a company's efforts in reducing the cost of sales might boost profits over time.